-Our wrist doctors at Orthopedic Specialists & Sports Medicine are the region's experts in providing evaluation and treatment for wrist injuries and conditions.
+Our wrist doctors at Orthopedic Specialists & Sports Medicine are recognized experts in providing evaluation and treatment for wrist injuries and conditions.

 Wrist doctors often treat people after they have been injured during a fall.
 That's because it is a normal reaction for a person to reach out their hand to catch their fall.
 When this happens, it may cause the wrist to hyperextend, which means that the ligaments and tendons stretch and rip, or it may cause the wrist to fracture or break.